Butte High football returns at the stroke of midnight with excitement and experience - NewsBreak

 Montana on track for record hot August as fire season kicks into gear

 Montana is on track to have one of the hottest Augusts on record as this year’s fire season kicks into gear.
-For many parts of the state, temperatures have been above average through the first half of the month, and with no signs of slowing down in the coming weeks, the state is likely to […] The post Montana on track for record hot August as fire season kicks into gear appeared first on Daily Montanan.
+For many parts of the state, temperatures have been above average through the first half of the month, and with no signs of slowing down in the coming weeks, the state is likely to record one of the top-ten warmest Augusts, according to the National Weather Service.
+Things have been particularly hot in Helena, with the state’s capital on track to record its hottest August ever.
+Average temperatures are calculated by taking the averages of the daily high and low temperatures.

 Fairfield Sun Times